 The days are usually sunny yet cool but once the sun sets the evenings can be very cold so be sure to pack warm clothing

-- Best time to travelBhutan is an exceptional year round destination to visit
+- Best time to travelBhutan is an exceptional year round destination.

 - Traveling with childrenBhutan is a wonderful destination for the entire family to experience.
 Please be advised that the country’s many attractions include a fair amount of walking.